 GIERING METAL FINISHING, INC. ELECTROCOATING CAPABILITIES (aka E-coating, electrocoating, electrodeposition coating)

-– We can accommodate one to millions of parts for e-coating on our (2) black cathodic epoxy electrocoat lines (PPG Powercron)
+- We have (2) black cathodic epoxy electrocoat lines (PPG Powercron 6000CX series).

 What is electrocoating and why is it used?